Car Games - Travel Games - Family Vacation - Car Travel with Kids

 Practice a Foreign Language

-Here are a couple of audio tapes that come with a book for learning French or Spanish.
-Try these:
+There are many audio CDs that come with a book for learning French or Spanish in your car.

 Have a Spelling Bee